lukasheide/Covid-Forecasting-Tool/README.md

 #### 1) Data Pipeline

 #### 2) Matrix Creation Pipeline
-The purpose of the matrix creation pipeline is to create the dataset that is used to for training the machine learning model in the machine learning layer.
+The aim of the matrix creation pipeline is to create the dataset that is used to for training the machine learning model in the machine learning layer.
+For this purpose, the SEIURV model is fitted to the infection figures for each calendar week and district over a defined period (in this case for the entire period since the start of the pandemic in Germany until January 2022).
+For this purpose, the optimal beta is fitted for both the training period before the prediction period and the validation period.
+The fitted beta of the training period serves is also used for the forecasting period in the case of the **SEIURV + Last Beta** model.
+The latter beta answers the question as to which value of beta would have yielded the best results for forecasting.
+This beta therefore serves as the target variable of the machine learning layer.

 Additionally we used ...
 TODO LASITHA: INSERT OTHER PREDICTORS + DATA SOURCES HERE